bitcoinfo/bitcoin-history/pgp-and-me/index.md

 ---
 layout: page
 title: PGP and ME
-description: This page is the result of me figuring out how to make PGP a part of my life.
-For BitcoinTalk escrow, and other Bitcoin activities — [pull-requests welcome]
+description: On verifying PGP Signatures, BitcoinTalk Escrow, Phil Zimmerman, Various Apps and Resourses. —[pull-requests welcome]
 image: https://i.imgur.com/danqZLd.png
 hide_description: true
-twitter:
-  card: summary
 ---

 This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin activities.